What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 Why is IIoT Security so important?

-Depending on the application, a breach in an industrial IoT environment could result in risks ranging from leaking of important information that is critical to the way your business works or a device is manufactured, to compromise of the product you produce or damage to your industrial controls.
+Depending on the application, a breach in an industrial internet of things environment could result in risks ranging from leaking of important information that is critical to the way your business works or a device is manufactured, to compromise of the product you produce or damage to your industrial controls.

 Take a physical product, like bolts, for example.